Proving the 6d a-theorem with the double affine Grassmannian: Introduction and summary of results

-Having identified orbi-instantons $(N,k,\rho_\infty)$ with dominant coweights $\lambda=(\lambda_\text{Kac}, n)$ of affine $E_8$, and UV-IR flavor Higgsings with degenerations $\mu > \lambda$, we will prove two facts. \begin{itemize} \item[\emph{i})] As we shall explain in section \ref{subsub:corootscoweightssubsec}, affine coweights can be expressed as triples $(k,\overline\lambda,n)$, where $\overline\lambda$ is a weighting of the finite $E_8$ Dynkin diagram and $n$ is an arbitrary integer.
+Having identified orbi-instantons $(N,k,\rho_\infty)$ with dominant coweights $\lambda=(\lambda_\text{Kac}, n)$ of affine $E_8$, and UV-IR left flavor Higgsings with degenerations $\mu > \lambda$, our proof consists of two main steps: \begin{itemize} \item[\emph{i})] As we shall explain in section \ref{subsub:corootscoweightssubsec}, affine coweights can be expressed as triples $(k,\overline\lambda,n)$, where $\overline\lambda$ is a weighting of the \emph{finite} $E_8$ Dynkin diagram and $n$ is an arbitrary integer.
 On the basis of an explicit algorithm (due to Roy \cite{roy}) determining the Hasse diagram of affine coweights, we will interpret $n$ in terms of the physical number $N$ of M5-branes (in the process clarifying the relationship between the numbers $N_3$, $N_S$ and $N_6$ introduced in \cite{Mekareeya:2017jgc}).
 This provides the sought-after partial order on the space of homomorphisms $\Hom(\zz_k,E_8)$ (a question asked e.g. in \cite{Heckman:2018pqx,Heckman:2018jxk,Frey:2018vpw,Argyres:2022mnu}) and establishes, independently of 3d magnetic quivers and quiver subtractions, a hierarchy between Higgs branch RG flows.
 As a result, the hierarchies of \cite{Fazzi:2022hal} can be embedded as connected subdiagrams in the aforementioned Hasse diagram.
 (In that paper, they were obtained by fixing the sum $N+N_\rho$ for ease of illustration, where the number $N_\rho$ depends solely on the choice of $\rho_\infty$ and is defined in \eqref{eq:Nmu} -- see section \ref{sec:check} for an expanded explanation on this.)